srid/haskell-flake/doc/howto/mission-control.md

 # Devshell scripts using mission-control

-Mission-control provides the user of devshell with a menu of commands that can be configured to provide an array of commands that the user would need during the development phase.
+Mission-control provides the user of devshell with a menu that can be configured to provide an array of commands.
+This makes it possible for the project's user to locate all of the commands they need (to get started) in one place.

 ## Add mission-control to inputs